Ryu204/Expenser/UserManual.md

 ## Flag

-Flag are used when you want to review your expense more carefully.
+Flag are most used when you want to review your expense more carefully.
 Available flags:

 Flag | Usage
 -----|-----